-On November 18, 2019, the Auburn City Council considered and adopted City Resolution No. 5471 authorizing the City to enter into a contract with the Washington State Dept. of Commerce (Commerce) to accept the grant and prepare a Housing Action Plan.
+To do this work, the City received a grant from the Washington State Department of Commerce to develop a Housing Action Plan (HAP).
+On November 18, 2019, the Auburn City Council considered and adopted City Resolution No. 5471 authorizing the City to enter in a contract with the WA State Dept. of Commerce to accept the grant and prepare a Housing Action Plan.
 The contract specifies that the Housing Action Plan (HAP) must be adopted by the City Council.